 Horned Toad and Giants

 The Moquis have a legend that, long ago, when the principal mesa that they occupy was higher than it is now, and when they owned all the country from the mountains to the great river, giants came out of the west and troubled them, going so far as to dine on Moquis.
 It was hard to get away, for the monsters could see all over the country from the tops of the mesas.
-The king of the tribe offered the handsomest woman in his country and a thousand horses to any man who would deliver his people from these giants.
-This king was eaten like the rest, and the citizens declined to elect another, because they were beginning to lose faith in kings.
+The king of the tribe offered the most handsome woman in his country and a thousand horses to any man who would deliver his people from these giants.
+This king was eaten like the rest, and the citizens declined to elect another because they began losing faith in kings.
 Still, there was one young brave whose single thought was how to defeat the giants and save his people.

-Lolomi — that was the name of him — did as he was bid, and found that in a moment the crest had swelled and covered his head so thickly that no club could break through it.
+Lolomi — that was his name — did as he was bid and found that, in a moment, the crest had swelled and covered his head so thickly that no club could break through it.

 “Now take my breastplate,” continued the toad.
-And though it would not have covered the Indian’s thumb-nail, when he put it on it so increased in bulk that it corseleted his body and no arrow could pierce it.
+And though it would not have covered the Indian’s thumb-nail, when he put it on, it increased in bulk that it corseleted his body, and no arrow could pierce it.

-Lolomi obeyed these instructions, for presently a giant loomed in the distance and came striding across the plains half a mile at a step.
-As he drew near he flung a spear, but it glanced from the Indian’s armor like hail from a rock.
-Then an arrow followed, and was turned.
+Lolomi obeyed these instructions, for presently, a giant loomed in the distance and came striding across the plains half a mile at a step.
+As he drew near, he flung a spear, but it glanced from the Indian’s armor-like hail from a rock.
+Then an arrow followed and was turned.
 At this, the giant lost courage, for he fancied that Lolomi was a spirit.
-Fearing a blow if he turned, he kept his face toward Lolomi, who maneuvered so skillfully that when he had the giant’s back to the edge of a cliff he sprang at him, and the giant, with a yell of alarm, fell and broke his bones on the rocks below.
-So Lolomi killed many giants, because they all walked back before him, and after they had fallen the people heaped rocks on their bodies.
+Fearing a blow if he turned, he kept his face toward Lolomi, who maneuvered so skillfully that when he had the giant’s back to the edge of a cliff, he sprang at him, and the giant, with a yell of alarm, fell and broke his bones on the rocks below.
+So Lolomi killed many giants because they all walked back before him, and after they had fallen, the people heaped rocks on their bodies.
 To this day, the place is known as “the Giants’ Fall.”
 Then the tribe made Lolomi king and gave him the most beautiful damsel for a wife.
-As he was the best king they ever had, they treasured his memory after he was dead, and used his name as a term of greeting, so that “Lolomi” is a word of welcome, and will be until the giants come again.
+As he was the best king they ever had, they treasured his memory after he died and used his name as a greeting, so that “Lolomi” is a word of welcome and will be until the giants come again.

 The Spider Tower

-In Dead Man’s Canyon — a deep gorge that is lateral to the once populated valley of the Rio de Chelly, Arizona — stands a stark spire of weathered sandstone, its top rising eight hundred feet above its base in a sheer uplift.
-Centuries ago an inhabitant of one of the cave villages was surprised by hostiles while hunting in this region, and was chased by them into this canyon.
-As he ran he looked vainly from side to side in the hope of securing a hiding-place, but succor came from a source that was least expected, for on approaching this enormous obelisk, with strength well-nigh exhausted, he saw a silken cord hanging from a notch at its top.
+In Dead Man’s Canyon — a deep gorge lateral to the once populated valley of the Rio de Chelly, Arizona — stands a stark spire of weathered sandstone, its top rising eight hundred feet above its base in a sheer uplift.
+Centuries ago, an inhabitant of one of the cave villages was surprised by hostiles while hunting in this region and was chased by them into this canyon.
+As he ran, he looked vainly from side to side, hoping to secure a hiding place.
+Assistance came from a least expected source, for on approaching this enormous obelisk, with strength nearly exhausted, he saw a silken cord hanging from a notch at its top.

-Hastily knotting the end about his waist, that it might not fall within reach of his pursuers, he climbed up, setting his feet into the roughness of the stone, and advancing, hand over hand, until he had reached the summit, where he stayed, drinking dew and feeding on eagles’ eggs, until his enemies went away, for they could not reach him with their arrows, defended as he was by points of rock.
+Hastily knotting the end about his waist so that it might not fall within reach of his pursuers, he climbed up, setting his feet into the roughness of the stone and advancing, hand over hand, until he had reached the summit, where he stayed, drinking dew and feeding on eagles’ eggs, until his enemies went away, for they could not reach him with their arrows, defended as he was by points of rock.

 The foemen having gone, he safely descended by the cord and reached his home.
-This help had come from a friendly spider who saw his plight from her perch at the top of the spire, and, weaving a web of extra thickness, she made one end fast to a jag of rock while the other fell within his grasp — for she, like all other of the brute tribe, liked the gentle cave-dwellers better than the remorseless hunters.
+This help had come from a friendly spider who saw his plight from her perch at the top of the spire, and, weaving a web of extra thickness, she made one end fast to a jag of rock.
+At the same time, the other fell within his grasp — for she, like all of the brute tribe, liked the gentle cave-dwellers better than the remorseless hunters.
 Hence the name of the Spider Tower.

 The Weird Sentinel at Squaw Peak

-Long afterward a man who did not know its story entered this place, when he was confronted by a thing, as he called it, that glared so fearfully upon him that he fled in an ecstasy of terror.
+Long afterward, a man who did not know its story entered this place when a thing confronted him, as he called it, that glared so fearfully upon him that he fled in an ecstasy of terror.
 Two prospectors subsequently attempted to explore the cave, but the entrance was barred by “the thing.”
-They gave one glance at the torn face, the bulging eyes turned sidewise at them, the yellow fangs, the long hair, the spreading claws, the livid, mouldy flesh, and rushed away.
-A Western newspaper, recounting their adventure, said that one of the men declared that there was not money enough in Maricopa County to pay him to go there again, while the other had never stopped running — at least, he had not returned to his usual haunts since “the thing” looked at him.
-Still, it is haunted country all about here.
-The souls of the Mojave roam upon Ghost Mountain, and the “bad men’s hunting-grounds” of the Yuma and Navajo are over in the volcanic country of Sonora.
-It is, therefore, no unusual thing to find signs and wonders in broad daylight.
+They glanced at the torn face, the bulging eyes turned sidewise at them, the yellow fangs, the long hair, the spreading claws, the livid, moldy flesh, and rushed away.
+A Western newspaper, recounting their adventure, said that one of the men declared that there was not enough money in Maricopa County to pay him to go there again.
+At the same time, the other had never stopped running — at least, he had not returned to his usual haunts since “the thing” looked at him.
+Still, it is a haunted country all here.
+The souls of the Mojave roam upon Ghost Mountain, and the “bad men’s hunting grounds” of the Yuma and Navajo are over in the volcanic country of Sonora.
+Therefore, finding signs and wonders in broad daylight is not unusual.

-About the Author: Charles M. Skinner (1852-1907) authored the complete nine volume set of Myths and Legends of Our Own Land in 1896.
-This tale is excerpted from these excellent works, but is not verbatim, as some editing have occurred.
+About the Author: Charles M. Skinner (1852-1907) authored the complete nine-volume set of Myths and Legends of Our Own Land in 1896.
+This tale is excerpted from these excellent works but is not verbatim, as some editing has occurred.